Course Outline

 Module 7: Scorecards, Dashboards and Reporting

-Service and application owners must also know that services supplied to the business are meeting service level agreements for performance and availability.
+Service and application owners must also know that the services supplied to the business are meeting service level agreements for performance and availability.
 Therefore, you must know how Service Level Tracking is configured and displayed in Operations Manager.

 Lessons